It’s not your fault. You’re busy.

 But the fact remains: you have no costume for World Book Day.
 And you only have a few hours to rectify this situation.
 What do you do?

 Fear not!
-Anita Pearce, West End wardrobe wonder extraordinaire, is here to help.
+Anita Pearce, London's West End wardrobe wonder extraordinaire, is here to help.
 She’s worked on everything from The Lion King to Les Miserables and below, she gives her tips for the construction of a last-minute World Book Day costume.

 1. Abstract is awesome

 “If you are going to try and be Peter Rabbit, you need to have a bloody good costume or you will look ridiculous and just confuse people (within minutes you will be asked if you are a rat, a dog or Timothy Spall).
-You haven’t got time to make a bloody good costume.
+You haven’t got time to make a darn good costume.

 2. Don’t try to make the ‘base’ layer

-“You could make a t-shirt, or trousers, or a hat, but you have to ask yourself why you would want to do that at this late stage?
+“You could make a t-shirt, or pants, or a hat, but you have to ask yourself why you would want to do that at this late stage?
 You can get these items at rock-bottom prices new or even cheaper at charity shops.
 You then simply adorn this base layer with your creative ideas.”

 3. Choose your materials wisely